muhammad-jafar-inayat/aimano/README.md

 https://github.com/cintra1/ailu/assets/101955322/c6767160-09a7-4e69-8188-a2486cf144bd

-## Introdução
+## Introduction

-Ailu é uma aplicação de Software-as-a-Service (SaaS) para tratamento de imagens, integrando recursos avançados de IA e um sistema robusto de pagamentos e créditos.
-Com o Next.js 14 como framework principal, juntamente com Cloudinary AI, Clerk e Stripe.
-A aplicação oferece uma solução abrangente para manipulação e aprimoramento de imagens, incluindo restauração de imagens, recoloração e remoção de objetos, preenchimento generativo e remoção de fundo.
+Ailu is a Software-as-a-Service (SaaS) application for image processing, integrating advanced AI features and a robust system for payments and credits.
+Built on Next.js 14 as the primary framework, along with Cloudinary AI, Clerk, and Stripe, the application provides a comprehensive solution for manipulating and enhancing images, including image restoration, recoloring, object removal, generative filling, and background removal.

-## ⚙️ Tecnologias
+## ⚙️ Technologies

 - Next.js 14
 - TypeScript